Innovia Monorail: Accidents and incidents

-The only city in the world to have an Innovia 300 monorail in operation, São Paulo has had its system break-down on multiple occasions, due to problems in implementation and on the train project itself, ever since it started operating commercially.
+The first city in the world to have an Innovia 300 monorail in operation, São Paulo has had its system break-down on multiple occasions, due to problems in implementation and on the train project itself, ever since it started operating commercially.
 In 2016, a train departed from the Oratório station with its doors open, which luckily caused no accidents, due to an error in the programming made by Bombardier on the train's computers.
-It's worth noting that those trains operate on unprotected 15-meter (45-feet) high tracks.
-In January 2019, two trains collided on the to-be-opened Jardim Planalto station, causing both to become unusable for the remainder of the year.
+These trains operate on unprotected 15-meter (45-feet) high tracks.
+In January 2019, two trains collided at the then unopened Jardim Planalto station, causing both trains to be unusable for the remainder of that year.
 According to the metro workers' union, this accident was caused because there's a gap in the system: if one train is shut down, it disappears from the control system and is not seen by others, which could (and supposedly did) cause crashes.
 In January 2020, due to poor constructing, screws fell from one of the line's track-switches, causing the line to operate precariously for five days.
 The section in which this took place (in the vicinity of the São Lucas station) had been opened only two years prior.
-In February 2020, the worst accident so far happened: a tire from the train M20 exploded, causing the system to completely shut down while Bombardier technicians looked into what happened, partially reopening ninety-four days later (on June 1st) and fully reopening 111 days after the incident, on June 18th.
+In February 2020, the worst accident so far happened: a tire from the train M20 exploded, causing the system to completely shut down while Bombardier technicians looked into what happened, partially reopening ninety-four days later (on June 1) and fully reopening 111 days after the incident, on June 18.
 According to a preliminary report by the São Paulo State's Research Institute, what caused the incident were hundreds of imperfections on the concrete rails, which caused strong vibrations that, in turn, made the tire's runflat mechanism touch the rubber from inside the wheel, causing premature wear and consequent rupture.
 After investigating, it was found out that all 23 operational trains from the line's fleet had been affected by this issue.